MFloru/Bacchus-R1/meeting minutes/Meeting_8.md

 **Tasks**
 * See tasks on meeting 6 for more details
-* Marie reports to Matthias on Sunday
+* Marie reports to Matthias on Sunday and give him back the paper version of FAO report
-* Matthias has a look to what is needed to grow mealworms so that we can do it
+* Matthias has a look to what is needed to grow mealworms so that we can do it and prepare a debrief on it for next meeting

 ----------